better-internet/radworks-docs/docs/using-radicle/creating-and-sharing-projects.md

 [insert picture of Radicle ID under project handle]

-In Radicle, a project also includes the identities of all its [maintainers](understanding-radicle/glossary.md/#maintainer): peers with designated rights over the project's metadata.
+A project also includes the identities of all its [maintainers](understanding-radicle/glossary.md/#maintainer): peers with designated rights over the project's metadata.
 To read more about how projects are replicated across the Radicle network, head to our [Understanding Radicle](understanding-radicle/how-it-works.md) section.

 ## Creating projects

 Creating a project is as easy as initializing a repository in Git.
 In the Upstream client, you can create a project from scratch or from an existing repository.
 If creating from scratch, the client will create a new Git repository in the location you choose.
-If creating from an existing repository, Radicle will initialize your repository as a project and publish it to the Radicle netowrk.
+If creating from an existing repository, Upstream will initialize your repository as a project and publish it to the Radicle network.

 At the moment, [projects can only be created through the Upstream client](understanding-radicle/faq.md).